MoserMichael/my-notes/dev-gotchas.md

 I suspect that there are several factors that determine programming language adoption
 * The viability of the platform,
 * The availability of programmers for a programming language is the single most important factor in programming language adoption.
 I think the continued popularity of C++ and Java has much to do with the fact; an enterprise wants to treat programmers as interchangeable screws, and a less widespread programming language would make this practice much more difficult.
+    * C++ was designed to be easier to learn by means of backward compatibility with C; This decision was good for programming language adoption; it was a good trade off, even at the expense of being a source of many issues with the language.

 Interesting corollary: I think that an enterprise with a less common programming language (like Scala or Rust), would have to treat its programmers much better than a competing shop that uses a commonly used platform like Java or C++; they have a greater investment in their workforce, due to the platform issue, are probably more likely to raise salaries every now and then and would be less likely to 'hire and fire'...